-Once you've got everything ready, summon your speakers, and click Launch Studio from the Edit window of the test Live Stream feature.
+Once you've got everything ready, summon your speakers, and click Launch Studio from the Edit window of the Live Stream feature or Agenda session.
 If there are additional people who'll be controlling transitions, banners, overlays, etc., make sure to invite them to your Socio team, then have them click Launch Studio in the test session instead of using the Speaker link.

 ⭐️ Keep in mind, you can have a maximum of 10 people in the Studio at one time.